 As the Social Security Administration states, “No benefits are payable for partial disability or for short-term disability.”
 Its strict definition of disability is as follows:

 You cannot do work that you did before;

 SSA decides that you cannot adjust to other work because of your medical condition(s); and

 Your disability has lasted or is expected to last for at least one year or to result in death.

 The Social Security Administration uses five questions to determine if you’re to receive Social Security disability insurance benefits.

-However, SSDI doesn’t cost you anything, whereas long-term disability insurance premiums can cost as much as 1%-3% of your salary.
-So you have to decide whether the paltry benefits of SSDI are worth the “price.”
-You get what you pay for.
+However, SSDI doesn’t cost you anything, whereas long-term disability insurance premiums can cost as much as 1% to 3% of your salary.

 Another major advantage that private disability insurance coverage has over SSDI is that with the latter it may take years before you start receiving Social Security benefits.

 Long-term disability insurance typically has a waiting period (also called an elimination period) of around 90 days, and it could be an additional 30 days on top of that before you receive your first benefits check.
 But Social Security benefits have a six-month waiting period, and that’s if you qualify.

 But the qualification process can drag on for years.
 Many people get denied Social Security disability benefits when they first make a claim.
 They can then appeal the rejection, which requires setting a hearing date and sitting before a disability judge.
 Hearing dates may be months in the future, and they don’t necessarily produce a positive outcome for the claimant.